-How does an ABA Intervention Work?
+How does ABA therapy work?

-- Regular meetings with family and staff take place to allow for planning, review of child’s progress and to make any needed adjustments
+- Regular meetings with family and staff take place to allow for planning, review of child’s progress and to make any needed adjustments.

-The Lighthouse Way
+ABA Therapy the Lighthouse Way